notesbymuneeb/Projects/README.md

 ## About This Project

 On November 12, 2025, the U.S. House Oversight Committee released over 20,000 pages of documents from the Epstein estate.
-This repository catalogs community-developed tools designed to support transparent, responsible analysis of these public records.
+This repository catalogs community developed tools designed to support transparent, responsible analysis of these public records specificaly using the tensonaut/EPSTEIN_FILES_20K data hosted on Hugging Face

 > **These documents involve real crimes and real victims.**
 > All work must respect victim privacy and dignity.
 This is not a typical data science project—approach with appropriate gravity.